-Explore this novel at lorehaven.com/library/fawkes.
+Explore this novel at the Lorehaven library.

 Yes, readers familiar with history can identify figures like King James and Guy Fawkes’s co-conspirators.
 Even Martin Luther gets a name-check.
 Some may also feel tempted to “decode” the Keeper and Igniter groups to historic parallels (similar to readers who declare that C. S. Lewis’s character the White Witch equals Satan).
 Others may question where the “allegorical” atonement or written Bible appears.

 These responses, however, can overthrow the novel’s aim: to help us feel a young person’s struggle for truth in an age where colored light is mixed with darkness.

 Yes, despite the presence of potentially whimsical color magic, in this world the Thames still burbles with sewage, maidservants toss waste from windows, and even sincere men can believe and die for false religion.

 This is solid, creative, and “useful” fantasy.
 It reflects the reality where hypocrites, abusers, and power-mongers can darken every point of the belief spectrum.

 Thus, young Christians may especially identify with Thomas Fawkes’s journey.
 This story may help them consider, rather than abandoning color magic or masks altogether, instead following the only Source who creates these gifts.